Welcome to PNCS/MSI

 For more than a hundred years, PNCS has provided children with an excellent education based in firm Christian values.
 PNCS is an intimate environment with small class sizes, passionate teachers who know their students well, and is a safe place for children to grow and thrive.

-One In Five Children Learn Differently
+One In Five Children Learns Differently

 For those children with dyslexia or another language-based learning disability, the challenges of school can be daunting.
 Some find ways on their own to compensate, but many struggle and under-perform in a traditional learning environment.